-Certain applications require a job step to use the CPU for 24 hours or more.
-In this case you must eliminate timing by coding TIME=1440.
-This specification should also be made when the step should be allowed to remain in a wait state for more than the established time limit.
+Certain applications require that a job use the CPU for 24 hours or more.
+In these cases you must eliminate job and step timing by coding TIME=1440.
+You should also code TIME=1440 if any of the job's steps should be allowed to remain in a wait state for more than the established time limit.